-Reconciling User IDs
+Reconciling User IDs - Hitachi ID Identity Manager

-Every enterprise identity and access management system, regardless of its features, must support login ID reconciliation.
+Every enterprise identity management and access governance system, regardless of its features, must support login ID reconciliation.
 Users have login accounts and other records on various systems and these have to be attached to a single profile, in order to create a user-centric identity system.
 The process of attaching non-standard login IDs and other user identifiers to a single profile is called login ID reconciliation.

 Hitachi ID Identity Manager supports multiple options for login ID reconciliation, as follows: